Seven CSUSB faculty members to live in student housing as part of Faculty-in-Residence program

 Hernandez is not only entering the FIR program for the first time, but is also joining CSUSB as a first-year faculty member.

-“As an incoming faculty, I want to establish my long-term roots at CSUSB and being a part of the FIR program will contribute to my transition and being integrated and connected to the campus community,” said Hernandez, who will be residing in Arrowhead Village.
+“As an incoming faculty, I want to establish my long-term roots at CSUSB and being a part of the FIR program will contribute to my transition and being integrated and connected to the campus community,” said Hernandez, who will be residing in Serrano Village.

 Hernandez is excited to know the students better, and says he looks forward to serving as a role model, mentor, adviser and leader.